highlando/oa-spreadtheword/primer.md

 Open Access publishing in its most basic form is
 ---

- - free accessibility of a publication under a proper license
+ - open accessibility of a publication under a proper license

 Open Access can be much more like